codewordcreative/susty-icons/README.md

 ## The alternative: HTML emojis

 I'd be breaking a personal rule if I didn't mention this other option.
 This would be even more efficient than my SVGs.
 The problem is more consistency.
 I included a few options to inspire you, just in case they’d work for you.
-But if they work for your own website or GUI, consider these:

 ☀️ `&#9728;&#65039;` Light mode option 1 (Sun)
 🌞	`&#127774;` Light mode option 2 (Sun with face)